Elizabeth Cooper: Relationship with Douglas MacArthur

 In 1930, at the age of 16 (or 18/21), Cooper met the American General Douglas MacArthur, then commander of all U.S. troops in the Philippines.
 MacArthur's marriage had ended a year earlier.
 Cooper became his mistress in Manila, a fact the 50-year-old MacArthur hid from his 80-year-old mother.
-In Manila, the teenaged Cooper lived in Paco.
+In Manila, the teenage Cooper lived in the Paco district.

 Five months after they first met, MacArthur returned to the United States; while he intended to bring her to Washington, he could not risk scandal by traveling with her, so he bought her a ticket on a ship to arrive after him.
 She arrived in Washington and ended up ensconced in an apartment in Georgetown, Washington, D.C.
 MacArthur later moved her to the Chastleton Hotel (now a co-op building).
 According to one biographer of MacArthur, William Manchester, MacArthur "showered [Cooper] with presents and bought her many lacy tea gowns, but no raincoat.
 She didn't need one, he told her; her duty lay in bed."

 In 1933, when the secret affair threatened to become public, MacArthur brought it to an end, reportedly giving her $15,000 and a ticket back to the Philippines.
 She did not use the ticket and never returned to the Philippines.
-In 1934, the 20-year-old (or 22/25-year-old) Cooper moved to the Midwestern United States, where she owned a hairdressing salon, before moving to Los Angeles several years later.
+In 1934, the 20-year-old (or 22/25-year-old) Cooper moved to Oklahoma, where she owned a hairdressing salon.
+In 1935 she married Frank E. Kennemore, a lawyer.

-Cooper tried to find work as an actress in Hollywood; however, the only roles that she could manage were those as an extra, such as a geisha and a Filipina nurse in films.
-In 1946, she was one of Rex Harrison's concubines in Anna and the King of Siam.
-In Unconquered, she was an unidentified and uncredited Native American.
+Cooper moved to Los Angeles a few years later.
+She divorced Kennemore in 1942 and married Filipino-American bartender Milton Moreno in 1944.
+Cooper tried to find work as an actress in Hollywood; however, the only roles that she could get were those as an extra, such as a geisha and a Filipina nurse in films.
+In 1946, she played one of Rex Harrison's concubines in Anna and the King of Siam.
+In Unconquered, she played an unidentified and uncredited Native American.
+Her final film was I Was an American Spy (1951).
+Soon after, she divorced Moreno.
+Over time, she became very depressed over her failed relationships and career.

 Death

-Cooper committed suicide by overdosing on barbiturates in 1960.
+In 1960, Cooper died by suicide by overdosing on barbiturates.
 She was 46 (or 48/51) years old.
-She was buried on July 5, 1960, in Holy Cross Cemetery in Culver City, California.
+She was buried on July 5, 1960, in an unmarked grave in Holy Cross Cemetery in Culver City, California.